City Guides

 11 Best St. Louis Foods

-1. Frozen Custard at Ted Drewes
+1. Frozen Custard at Ted Drewes Frozen Custard

 Move over ice cream, custard is in town.
 Frozen custard is one of the most iconic St. Louis foods to try when you’re visiting the area.
-If you’ve never had one, frozen custard is a richer, creamier cold treat than ice cream, with a base of vanilla flavor.
-From there, it’s a lot like picking out a Blizzard at Dairy Queen.
-There are also mix-ins and toppings galore.
-The most famous place to get frozen custard is at Ted Drewes
+If you’ve never had this popular dessert, you'll find that frozen custard is a richer, creamier cold treat than ice cream, with a base of rich vanilla flavor.

 The Vibe